An example of how context drives value creation

 By now, you are scratching your head and asking yourself two questions:

-You should care because this short story is very important about how context drives value creation and purchase decisions.
+You should care because this short story is essential to understanding how context drives value creation and purchase decisions.

-You should continue reading because it may reset how you think about value creation and how you describe your service products, which will directly impact whether you make your revenue targets this year and next!
+You should continue reading because it may reset how you think about value creation and describe your service products.
+This will directly impact whether you make your revenue targets this year and next!

 About the two houses

 Both houses are the same size, have the same number of rooms, and were simultaneously built by the same builder.
-And both were well-maintained and had similar upgrades.
+They were also well-maintained and had similar upgrades.

 About the two couples